NelsonBittencourt/excel_to_dataframe/README.md

 The code opens an Excel file, extracts data from selected worksheet and returns a formatted string semicolon separated-values (future version will include comma separated-values).
 This string can be easily handled by python/pandas.

 This software is in testing phase.
 Feel free to test it out.
-If you want to share your experience, send me an email (nbittencourt@hotmail.com).
+If you want to share your experience, send me an email (nbittencourt at hotmail dot com).

 # Performance:
 On an old processor (Intel Core i7-4510U 2.60 GHz, 4 cores) and with 8Gb RAM, the dll/so was between 5 and 20 times faster than Pandas.